 Our newly-patented valve design utilizes two valves, which each simultaneously move counter to each other allowing air flow to bend 90 degrees instead of the traditional 120.
 This more gradual bending of the air allows the valve to feel incredibly open and stable while being able to achieve a depth of sound characteristic of larger valves.
 This valve features quick, light action and a short throw.
 The Shires Twin Valve is our latest endeavor in creating a state-of-the-art orchestral trombone.

 Bass trombone double valve sets can be ordered with either independent (inline) or dependent (stacked) valve configuration:

-A Straight Neckpipe (no valve—also known as a gooseneck) is interchangeable with the valve section, and can be ordered to convert any orchestral (.525- or .547-inch bore) tenor or bass into a straight trombone.
+Straight Neckpipe: This neckpipe (no valve—also known as a gooseneck) is interchangeable with the valve section, and can be ordered to convert any orchestral (.525- or .547-inch bore) tenor or bass into a straight trombone.
 It eliminates the valve altogether for an open feel and brilliant sound, with quick response—a popular option for soloists, principals, and commercial players.